-Both Mechanics and E&M: Students having obtained 4s in both Mechanics and E&M will receive 2 credits upon successful completion of PHYS 290.
+Both Mechanics and E&M: Students having obtained 4's in both Mechanics and E&M will receive 2 credits upon successful completion of PHYS 290 and consult with the department about placement.
 Students having obtained a 4 and 5 in Mechanics and E&M will receive 1 credit upon successful completion of a physics course and another upon successful completion of PHYS 290.
 Students having obtained 5's in both Mechanics and E&M will receive 2 credits upon successful completion of a physics course (starting with 290 is recommended).